-One of the great things about getting older is the ability recognize and reflect upon the characteristics which are part of successful organizations.
+One of the great things about getting older is the ability to recognize and reflect upon the characteristics which are part of successful organizations.
 As I continue my tour of colleges in the Midwest, I thoroughly enjoyed the time spent with the coaching staff at Ottawa.
 The staff was very welcoming and it was evident there is a respect and pride which extends from traditions and a culture of success which were conveyed in a genuine manner.

 It was easy to discern he appreciated the opinions of others and I am sure that serves his team well.
-Our tour continued with player coaches Coach Pearson and Coach Mendez who shared the storied history of Braves football.
+Our tour continued with player coaches, Coach Pearson, and Coach Mendez, who shared the storied history of Braves football.
 They spoke of the traditions which were a part of their experience as players as much today as when they played.

 My takeaway from meeting with the strength coach, Coach Adams, was not his knowledge or passion for his work but instead his desire to bring back the traditions which had made the Ottawa strength program one of the most nationally recognized as it had been in the past.
 The desire to make something better for reasons beyond self is unfortunately less common and again is testament to the program's culture.

 Paul wrote, "Now I commend you because you remember me in everything and maintain the traditions even as I delivered them to you."
 1 Corinthians 11:2.
 "So then, brothers, stand firm and hold to the traditions that you were taught by us, either by our spoken word or by our letter."
 1 Thessalonians 2:15.

 George Santayana wrote the oft repeated phrase, "Those who do not learn history are doomed to repeat it."
 In the same vein, I would submit those who do not hold on to the traditions which breed success will see them disappear.
-Seeking success and seeking to see the gospel spread we are best served to look to the past as we move forward.
+Seeking success and seeking to see the Gospel spread we are best served to look to the past as we move forward.